The Records & Registration Office is available to help students navigate the path to degree completion.

 Every effort is taken to maintain the accuracy and confidentiality of student records.
 The Registrar has oversight of every student’s permanent academic record.

-Bay College is in compliance with the provisions of the Family Educational Rights and Privacy Act (FERPA) which provides that institutions maintain the confidentiality of students’ educational records.
+Bay College complies with the provisions of the Family Educational Rights and Privacy Act (FERPA) which provides that institutions maintain the confidentiality of students’ educational records.
 Students have the right to examine and review information contained in their educational records and to challenge the content through the formal and informal guidelines established.
 Bay College has adopted a policy which explains in detail the procedures followed for compliance with provisions of the Act.
 Students may request to see their educational records being held by the College and petition the Registrar to have records corrected if they believe the record to be inaccurate, misleading, or in violation of their privacy rights.

-To maintain the privacy of student educational records, Bay College releases to school officials only that information that is needed for College personnel to perform their duties and assist students.
+To maintain the privacy of student educational records, Bay College releases to school officials only that information that is needed for College personnel to perform their duties.
 Bay College also uses student educational records to file required reports with government agencies.
 Occasionally this requires using student social security numbers and wage record information for the WIA (Workforce Investment Act) and the Carl D. Perkins & Technical Education Act.
 Great care is taken to preserve the integrity of these records and to use only the minimum required information.
 Students have the right to refuse to permit the inclusion of their SSN in these specific reports.
 More details are available from the Registrar’s Office.

 FERPA allows disclosure of directory information to appropriate persons.
 Such information is disclosed with caution and in a manner that protects our students.
 Directory information is information that is not generally considered harmful or an invasion of privacy if disclosed.
 The following information is considered directory information and may be disclosed upon request and without prior consent of the student in question: